 Giving to the Clinical Child Psychology Program

 Thank you for visiting the KU CCPP Endowment Funds page.
 Below, we have listed opportunities for you to partner with us to advance our mission of developing leaders in the research, dissemination, and practice of clinical science for children, adolescents, and families.
-A gift to the program represents a gift to the development of interventions, prevention programs, and basic research to improve the lives of children, adolescents, and their families.

 Our endowment account has been growing thanks to the generous support of our alumni and friends, and children, youth, and families have been reaping the rewards.
 A gift of any amount will help us with our mission, and will help us continue our tradition of excellence.